awslabs/fhir-works-on-aws-deployment/README.md

 ### Known Installation Issues

 - Installation can fail if your computer already possesses an installation of Python 3 earlier than version 3.3.x.
+- Linux installation has only been tested on CentOS and Ubuntu (version 18).
+Other Linux distributions may not work properly, and will likely require manual installation of dependencies.
+- Windows installation has been tested when run from Windows Powershell for AWS.
+Running the install script from a regular powershell may fail.

 ## Usage Instructions